nikhil0502/Tribute-Page/README.md

 # Tribute-Page
-Made a simple Tribute Page Using Html And CSS
+Made a simple Non-Responsive Tribute Page Using Html And CSS

 This tribute page is an example of a basic HTML & CSS Code :)